therealsphinx/support.balsamiq.com/content/sales/maintenance.md

 Renewing maintenance on your Mockups for Confluence Server or Mockups for JIRA Server license will ensure Balsamiq Mockups continues to integrate with any changes made to your plugin platform and you'll get the benefit of improvements made to the software.

 We constantly improve and update our software.
 Check out our [release announcements](http://blogs.balsamiq.com/product/category/release-announcements/) (also available as an [RSS feed](http://feeds.feedburner.com/BalsamiqReleaseAnnouncements)) to see what we have recently improved.

-As [Atlassian Cloud](/sales/atlassiancloud/) features automatic updates, users are required to have active maintenance in order to continue using the plugin.

 ## How Much Does It Cost?